emdgroup/baybe/CONTRIBUTING.md

 1. **Implement your changes.**

-1. Optional but recommended to prevent complaints from our CI pipeline: Test your code.
+1. Optional but recommended to prevent complaints from our CI pipeline:
+   **Test your code.**

    There are several test environments you can run via `tox`, each corresponding to a [developer tool](#developer-tools) in a certain Python version.
-You can see all available environments via `tox list`.
+   You can retrieve all available environments via `tox list`.
+   For more information, see our [README about tests](tests/README.md).

    For instance, running all code tests in Python 3.11 can be achieved via:
    ```console